Shilohjones194/readMeGenerator/README.md

 * [Tests](#tests)
 * [Questions](#questions)
 ## Installation
-NPM i
+NPM install

 ## Usage
-I use it through the terminal.
+through the command line.

 ## License
 ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)

 ## Contributors
-Xandromus provided the starter code and guide lines
+Xandromous provided the start code.

 ## Tests
-I ran alot of tests, you can see them in the previous Git commits on my Github account
+All my tests have been ran through and committed on to my GIthub.

 ## Questions
 * Email: Please contact me at [Shilohjonezz@gmail.com](mailto:Shilohjonezz@gmail.com) if you have any questions.